Pandarine/useful_scripts/Git_Commands.md

 	git revert commit_id — create new commit with the inverse of commit_id (default is HEAD).

 `git checkout` - Change the state of working tree files, e.g. by switching branches or restoring files from a commit or from the index.
 The command takes content from the repository and puts it in your work tree.
 It doesn't make changes to the commit history.

-	git checkout branch-/commit-identifier filename -- get a version of filename from branch tip of branch-name, or from commit-identifier git checkout commit_id . — restore working tree (all files) from given commit; last commit is HEAD git checkout HEAD path/to/file — restore file path/to/file from HEAD commit git checkout HEAD .  # restore working tree (all files) from HEAD (last commit on current branch) git checkout commit_id path/to/file  # restore file from commit_id git checkout commit_id .  # restore working tree (all files) from commit_id; if you do `git status` after this, Git will compare the working tree to the HEAD commit and probably see a lot of changes git checkout commit_id -- .  # explicit syntax for `git checkout commit_id .` (`--` separates the branch/commit specifier from the path specifier, in case a branch and a file have the same name) git checkout commit_id  # switch to an un-named branch based on given commit → detached HEAD.
+	`git checkout branch-/commit-identifier filename` get a version of filename from branch tip of branch-name, or from commit-identifier
+	`git checkout commit_id .` — restore working tree (all files) from given commit; last commit is HEAD `git checkout HEAD path/to/file` restore file path/to/file from HEAD commit `git checkout HEAD .` restore working tree (all files) from HEAD (last commit on current branch) `git checkout commit_id path/to/file` restore file from commit_id `git checkout commit_id .` restore working tree (all files) from commit_id; if you do `git status` after this, Git will compare the working tree to the HEAD commit and probably see a lot of changes
+	`git checkout commit_id -- .` explicit syntax for `git checkout commit_id .` (`--` separates the branch/commit specifier from the path specifier, in case a branch and a file have the same name)
+	`git checkout commit_id` switch to an un-named branch based on given commit → detached HEAD.
 If you do `git status` now, Git will compare the working tree to the detached HEAD commit and see no changes (https://stackoverflow.com/a/26399781/)

 ### Restore from INDEX (without branch/commit specifier, but with path specifier) ###
-	git checkout -- path/to/file  # restore file from INDEX (the absence of a branch/commit-specifier specifies the index) git checkout -- .  # restore working tree (all files) from INDEX (discard all unstaged changes) git checkout .  # abbreviation for the explicit syntax `git checkout -- .`
+	`git checkout -- path/to/file` restore file from INDEX (the absence of a branch/commit-specifier specifies the index) `git checkout -- .` restore working tree (all files) from INDEX (discard all unstaged changes) `git checkout .` abbreviation for the explicit syntax `git checkout -- .`

 ### Switch branches ###
-	git checkout main  # switch to the main branch
+	`git checkout main` switch to the main branch

 ### Restore a revision in a new local branch ###
-	git checkout -b testing commit_id  # create a new branch ("testing") from commit_id; this is safer than `reset`
+	`git checkout -b testing commit_id` create a new branch ("testing") from commit_id; this is safer than `reset`

 `git reset` - Reset current HEAD to the specified state.
 This command modifies the index, or it changes which commit a branch head is currently pointing at.
 It may alter existing history (by changing the commit that a branch references).

-	git reset --soft HEAD~1 — drop last commit, retain index and working tree git reset --soft A — index and working tree will NOT be altered (remain at state C; this is the safest option) git reset --mixed A (default) — also change the index; working tree remains at state C git reset --hard A — also change index and working tree; you will go back to the state of A completely
+	`git reset --soft HEAD~1` drop last commit, retain index and working tree `git reset --soft A` index and working tree will NOT be altered (remain at state C; this is the safest option) `git reset --mixed A` (default) — also change the index; working tree remains at state C `git reset --hard A` also change index and working tree; you will go back to the state of A completely

 The dropped commit is not immediately deleted; if you made a mistake, `git reflog` can help to locate and "restore" it

 `git branch` - List, create, or delete branches

-	git branch testing  ### create new branch (called "testing") at current commit ### git branch  ### list local branches ###
+	`git branch testing` create new branch (called "testing") at current commit `git branch` list local branches

 `git merge` - Join two or more branches together, by creating a new commit.